Get

 Additional Costs to Anticipate

-If you haven’t kept up with routine vet care, your vet will likely require that you bring your cat up to date with vaccinations and tests before they perform the procedure.
+If you haven’t kept up with routine vet care, a vet will likely require that you bring your cat up to date with vaccinations and tests before they perform the procedure.
 That can add considerably to the cost.
 Assuming that’s not the case, you’ll have to pay for some pre-op bloodwork.
 It’s precautionary but necessary.

-Blood tests can provide your vet with a lot of information.
+Blood tests can provide the vet with a lot of information.
 Many veterinarians will repeat blood work if the last ones were done over 30 days ago.
 Remember that they need the most up-to-date information to ensure the procedure’s safety.

 veterinarians examining a grey cat